 |ExRx.net > Store > Sports Exercise Science > Book||

 About the Authors | Table of Contents | Audiences

-The originator of schema theory, Dr. Schmidt founded the Journal of Motor Behavior and was its editor for 11 years.
-He authored the first edition of Motor Control and Learning in 1982 and Motor Learning and Performance in 1991, and has since followed up with new editions of both texts.
+The originator of schema theory, Schmidt founded the Journal of Motor Behavior in 1969 and was editor for 11 years.
+He authored the first edition of Motor Control and Learning in 1982 and the first edition of Motor Learning and Performance in 1991, and he has since followed up with new editions of both texts.

 Schmidt received an honorary doctorate from Catholic University of Leuven, Belgium, in recognition of his work.
 He is a member of the North American Society for the Psychology of Sport and Physical Activity (NASPSPA), where he served as president in 1982 and received the organizations two highest honors: the Distinguished Scholar Award for lifetime contributions to research in motor control and learning (in 1992) and the Presidents Award for significant contributions to the development and growth of NASPSPA (in 2013).
 He is also a member of the Human Factors and Ergonomics Society and the Psychonomic Society and received the C.H.
 McCloy Research Lectureship from the American Alliance for Health, Physical Education, Recreation and Dance.
 His leisure-time activities include sailboat racing, amateur Porsche racing, and skiing.

 Timothy D. Lee, PhD, is a professor in the department of kinesiology at McMaster University in Hamilton, Ontario, Canada.
 He has published extensively in motor behavior and psychology journals since 1979.
 More recently, he has contributed as an editor to both Journal of Motor Behavior and Research Quarterly for Exercise and Sport and as an editorial board member for Psychological Review.
 Since 1984 his research has been supported by grants from the Natural Sciences and Engineering Research Council of Canada.